kaitmore/multimesh-workshop/workshop.md

 The objective for today is to get your mesh to communicate with your partner's.
 In addition to the core Grey Matter services, there are two additional services deployed in your mesh: the Ping Pong service and an egress Edge proxy.
 We're going to configure the Ping Pong service to play a game with the other mesh, and then update this configuration to use the egress proxy as a bridge between meshes.

+The first half of this workshop talks through what a mesh is, what Grey Matter does, and how the configuration API works.
+If you're already a mesh master, feel free to start from [Multimesh Communication: Part I Service to Ingress Edge Setup](#multimesh-communication-part-i-service-to-ingress-edge-setup)

 ## Setup

 You should have received keys to an already running EC2 instance.
 To get started, log in to your EC2 and run the following command: